-‘World’s Sexiest Nurse’ Lauren Drain Flaunts Baby Bump In Figure-Hugging, Super Short Mini Dress
+‘World’s Sexiest Nurse’ Lauren Drain Flaunts Baby Bump In Figure-Hugging, Super-Short Mini Dress

 The “World’s Sexiest Nurse” Lauren Drain has looked radiant throughout her pregnancy.
 The stunner is currently six months pregnant and will be welcoming her daughter, Aria Skye, in January.

 Ever since first announcing that she was expecting, the fitness model has been posting photos to document her pregnancy.
-On Tuesday, the blonde bombshell uploaded a stunning snap for her 3.9 million followers to enjoy.
+On Tuesday, the blond bombshell uploaded a stunning snap for her 3.9 million followers to enjoy.
 In the photo, the beauty stood outside, against a blurred backdrop of trees and a stairwell.
-The glowing mother-to-be rocked an off-the shoulder, figure-hugging pink mini dress from Pretty Little Thing.
+The glowing mother-to-be rocked an off-the-shoulder, figure-hugging pink mini dress from Pretty Little Thing.
 Lauren proudly flaunted her baby bump in the flirty ensemble.
-The fitness model’s incredible curves and long, lean legs were also on full display.
+The fitness model’s incredible curves and long legs were also on full display.
 Lauren paired the sexy look with strappy gold stiletto heels and a delicate necklace.

 The registered nurse pulled her long, honey-colored hair into a ponytail.
-The stunner opted for glamorous makeup, that included subtle contour, voluminous lashes, and nude lipstick.
+The stunner opted for glamorous makeup that included subtle contour, voluminous lashes, and nude lipstick.

 Fans were quick to compliment Lauren in the comments section.